ROI & Performance

 What separates marketing that performs from marketing that presents

-A marketing team that reports on reach and engagement is not necessarily underperforming!
-It may simply be measuring the wrong things because nobody defined what "good" looks like at this specific stage.
+A marketing team measuring reach and engagement may be perfectly well-executed.
+They may simply be measuring through a different lens because the definition of "good" wasn't established for that specific stage.
 That definition is a leadership conversation, not a marketing one.

 What should I do if my marketing team cannot answer these questions?